psychoinformatics-de/knowledge-base/kbi/0009/index.rst

     $ git log -1 --pretty=oneline | cat
     ba083bf39f87bc97c60d70b1ff0c69e41cbf28a2 [DATALAD RUNCMD] dd if=/dev/urandom bs=1M count=10 of=/ho...

-If the commit Shasum differs from the previously seen Shasum now, though, the data that has been ingested isn't identical to the data originally tracked, for example due to accidental corruption.
+If the commit SHA differs from the previously seen SHA now, though, the data that has been ingested is not identical to the data originally tracked, for example due to accidental corruption.